 All attributes, with the exception of derived and composite attributes, must appear in relations.
-You choose to include derived attributes if their presence will improve performance.
-In the following we consider attributes according to whether they are simple, atomic, multi-valued, or composite.
+In the following we consider attributes according to whether they are simple, atomic, multi-valued, derived, or composite.

-- g.
-Simple, atomic
+a) Simple, atomic

 These are included in the relation created for the pertinent entity type, many-to-many relationship, or n-ary relationship.

-- h.
-Multi-valued
+b) Multi-valued

 Each multi-valued attribute is implemented using a new relation.
-This relation will include the primary key of the original entity type.
-The primary key of the new relation will be the primary key of the original entity type plus the multi-valued attribute.
-Note that in this new relation, the attribute is no longer multi-valued. - i.
-Composite and Derived attributes are not included.
+This relation will include the primary key of the entity type.
+The primary key of the new relation will be the primary key of the entity type plus the multi-valued attribute.
+Note that in this new relation, the attribute is no longer multi-valued.